Co-Directors: Mickalene Thomas & Jane South

-Pratt>FORWARD is a new platform that inspires & mentors emerging artists by nurturing artistic exploration, introducing career development skills, empowering cultural advocacy, and collaborating to develop new artist-led models for cultural engagement.
+Pratt>FORWARD is a new platform that inspires & mentors emerging artists by nurturing artistic exploration, bolstering career development skills, empowering cultural advocacy, and collaborating to develop new artist-led models for cultural engagement.

 Program Goals: Provides an intense, focused and intimate experience that connects emerging artists with creative thought-leaders and practitioners in the field.
 Provides feedback on participant work along with professional development tools.
 Fosters critical conversations on contemporary issues.
 Mentors participants in developing and sustaining life as an artist.
 Innovates new ways of cultivating creativity.